 Unoccupied

 Your property is not lived in or vacant.
 If your property is left vacant for over a certain number of days, your insurance won’t be valid, or insurers may not pay out for a claim.
-With MORE THAN policies, your home shouldn’t be vacant for over 60 days.
+With MORE THAN policies, your home shouldn’t be unoccupied for over 60 days.

 V: